Things you should know about Verizon robocall blocking

 If scammers managed to lure you into answering the call and wronged you, don’t worry—DoNotPay gives you a chance to use robocall blocker for Robo Revenge.
 Even if they cause you some damage, you will be able to repair it with our app at your service—robocallers can be sued for up to $3,000 with DoNotPay.
 To get revenge on robocalls with the help of our app, you need to take the following steps:

-- Log in to your DoNotPay account through the web or the iOS version
+- Log in to your DoNotPay account through the

 - Register on the Do Not Call list